 For just about everyone

 We’d be remiss not to include this here.
-The Ibanez TS808 Tube Screamer has earned itself a congregation of devotees since its debut in 1958—and six decades later, not much has changed.
+The Ibanez TS808 Tube Screamer has earned itself a congregation of devotees since its debut in the late seventies—and four decades later, not much has changed.
 Ibanez’s reissue of the little green box is a faithful (and affordable) rendition, boasting the same all-analog circuitry and JRC4558D IC chip of the original icon.

 - It’s a TS808 that won’t cost you more than a grand, unlike vintage units